 Housing assignments are made according to the results of a computerized random sort.
 This allows all students who submit their housing contract by the deadline, an equal opportunity to get a low (better) sort number.

-All students contracts submitted by June 9, 2017 will be included in the first-year lottery.
+All students whose contracts are submitted by TBD will be included in the first-year lottery.
 Students will receive an internal priority number that designates the order they will be assigned their space.
 The priority numbers are determined through a random computer generated sort of students who meet the above deadline.

 If any student misses the application deadline, he or she will be placed in any remaining available space after the process.